 However, finding the correct type of ebike can be a hassle since these bikes come in various voltages.
 Our advice would be first to assess your use and then decide what voltage of battery best fits your criteria and budget.

-Alternatively, you can also avail help from a professional.
+Alternatively, you can also avail help from a professional if you’re still confused with the ebike battery voltage chart given above.
 We are sure that they, too, would be able to help you find your best fit.